Back to articlesArticle

 Who this article is for

-- Technical leaders evaluating stacks for MVPs or internal tools
+• Technical leaders evaluating stacks for MVPs or internal tools

-- Laravel teams curious about NativePHP
+• Laravel teams curious about NativePHP

-- Mobile engineers interested in mapping the real limits of the proposition
+• Mobile engineers interested in mapping the real limits of the proposition

 Context

 Mature backend teams frequently run into the same problem: they need to create an installable experience, but they don’t want to open a new mobile engineering front right at the start.
-NativePHP answers that dilemma by promising to embed a PHP runtime and run a Laravel application locally on the device.
+Hiring iOS and Android engineers, standing up a build pipeline, learning the store rules and maintaining two native codebases is a large investment to validate a hypothesis that might not hold.

 Simplified architecture